 This recipe for crockpot spaghetti is probably my husband’s favorite dinner, and it’s super-easy.
-The kicker is that you throw uncooked spaghetti into the pot along with everything else, so there’s no need to boil and strain anything.

 1 pound ground beef (I have also used ground sausage, but we prefer beef)